DannyKennen/DataScience_S2025/data-science-curriculum-build (2)/challenges/c09-income-assignment.md

   )
 ```

-    ## Warning: Removed 1781 rows containing non-finite outside the scale range (`stat_boxplot()`).
+    ## Warning: Removed 1781 rows containing non-finite outside the scale range
+    ## (`stat_boxplot()`).

 ![](c09-income-assignment_files/figure-gfm/q8-task-1.png)<!-- -->

 **Observations**:

 - The spread of rural median incomes is much wider then urban median
+  incomes, specifically there are more outliers that reach further.
+The
+  IQR of both rural and urban incomes seems to have relatively the same
-  incomes.
-However, the average of urban incomes is slightly higher then
+  amount of incomes covered, however the median of urban incomes is
-  that of rural incomes.
+  slightly higher then that of rural incomes.

 Ideas: